readthedocs/readthedocs.org/docs/guides/autobuild-docs-for-pull-requests.rst

 -----------

 Auto-builds for pull/merge requests have
-:ref:`the same limitations as regular documentation builds <../builds>`.
+:doc:`the same limitations as regular documentation builds </builds>`.

 Currently we don't index search for pull request builds.
 Searches will default to the default experience for your tool.